HyperviewHQ/hyperview_docs/documentation/product/business-entities/index.md

 # Business Entities

-The Business Entities feature allows users to add, customers, vendors, departments and other entities and associate assets, connections, circuits and documents to the entities.
-Business entities provide a convenient way to add key contacts, addresses, custom properties.
-Use feature to track who owns what, key documents and customize it with additional properties using Custom Properties.
+The Business Entities feature allows users to add customers, vendors, departments and other entities to associated assets, connections, circuits and documents.
+Business entities provide a convenient way to store, manage, and report on entity data.
+Use this feature to track who owns what, key documents and customize it with additional properties using Custom Properties.

 ```{toctree}
 :maxdepth: 2